CHAPTER 2: GOD

 E. FAITH AND REASON

 So far, the arguments both for and against the existence of God look suspicious: the traditional proofs for God’s existence have serious challenges, and the traditional attacks on God and religious belief are inconclusive.
 It appears that strictly rational argumentation cannot settle the dispute one way or the other; that is, it seems that reason is neutral on the subject of whether God exists.
 What are my options now?
 On the one hand, I could adopt the position of agnosticism, which is neither belief nor disbelief in the existence of God.
-On the other hand, I could simply believe in God’s existence in the absence of any proof: I could believe through faith.
+On the other hand, I could adopt the faith alone position by believing in God’s existence in the absence of any proof: I could believe simply through faith.
 Many religious believers throughout history have gone this second route, arguing that reason has a poisoning effect on a person’s reception towards religious belief.
 Faith alone, they argue, should guide our paths in religious matters, and not reason.
 Tertullian, an early Christian advocate of faith-based belief, made the famous statement that “I believe because it is absurd.”
 His point is that faith is so distinct from reason that faith is essentially irrational.
 Tertullian’s position is rather extreme.
 Two more moderate defenders of faith-based belief have maintained that while faith is non-rational, it is certainly not ir-rational, and there is in fact some reasonable defense for holding a faith conviction.

 Pascal: Wager on Belief in God